 Explain your idea in details:

 Green Bin is a revolutionary way of modifying a common item - the dustbin.
 Green Bin is a smart dustbin that aims to reduce wastage and promote recycling.
 In India and other developing countries, e-waste, plastic waste and other types of waste are thrown away instead of getting recycled.
-Sometimes the wastepickers are exposed to this hazardous waste without proper equipment.
-Green Bin solves this problem by compartmentalizing the standard dustbin with separate sections for paper scraps, e-waste, plastic waste, among others.
+Sometimes the waste-pickers are exposed to this hazardous waste without proper equipment.
+Green Bin solves this problem by compartmentalizing the standard dustbin with separate sections for paper waste, e-waste, plastic waste, glass waste among others.
 This way, the waste which would've ended up in landfills can be recycled.
 People don't need to face the inconvenience of storing their waste separately or going elsewhere to throw it.
 Even the smallest of paper scraps, small electronic devices such as cells can be thrown in the dustbin conveniently.
 We will also establish partnerships with eco-friendly local companies and organizations, who will facilitate door-to-door waste pick up and deliver it to the recycling centers.
-This means that people are saved the hassle of dropping their waste to recycling centers.
+Thus people will be saved the hassle of dropping their waste to recycling centers.
 The dustbin will be a smart dustbin, which will detect the storage capacity remaining for each section.
 There will be an app that connects the people to such organizations, which will facilitate easy collection of such waste from homes.
 The app will automatically notify the collection centers when to pick up the waste.
 The money that people receive from recycling their waste will also be credited to this app.
 With AI, the app will also give helpful tips to people to cut back on the waste.
 The app will show the quantity of different types of wastes recycled because of Green Bin and the resulting decrease in carbon emissions.
 People will thus be able to see their individual as well as collective impact on the environment.

 Expected impact of your idea on sustainable development